theobald-software/kb.theobald-software.github.io/content/_yunio/sync-nintex-forms-for-office365.md

 ### Setup in SharePoint

+In the depicted example, SAP materials are added to a custom SharePoint list via a Nintex form:

 1. Create a SharePoint custom list with a column "Material".<br>
 ![nintex-sharepoint](/img/contents/yunio/nintex-sharepoint.png){:class="img-responsive" }
 2. Click **[Nintex Forms]** to create a new Nintex input form for the SharePoint custom list, see [Setup in Nintex for Office 365](#setup-in-nintex-for-office-365).

 ### Setup in Nintex for Office 365

-1. Create a new Nintex form for the SharePoint custom list created in the section [Setup in SharePoint](#setup-in-sharepoint):<br>
+Follow the steps below to set up the Nintex form for the SharePoint custom list created in the section [Setup in SharePoint](#setup-in-sharepoint):

+1. Create a new Nintex form:<br>
 ![nintex-office-design](/img/contents/yunio/nintex-office-design.png){:class="img-responsive" }
 2. Define the following text fields:
 - the field "Material" of type *Single Line Textbox* is the input field that contains the material number.